Heart Palpitations and Menopause: What Causes It?

 - Exercise, meditate, reduce stress as much as possible,

 - Make sure you’re well-stocked on electrolytes like potassium, magnesium, calcium, and sodium.
-You can get these from your diet or high-quality supplements.
+You can get these from your diet or high-quality supplements for menopause.

-- Check your meds, both prescription and over-the-counter.
-Some can cause heart palpitations, so talk over possible side effects with your doc.
+- You might not need to take a menopause test.
+Check your meds, both prescription and over-the-counter.
+Some can cause heart palpitations, so talk over possible side effects with your menopause doc.